Patricia-RSL/carteiraInvestimentos/backend/README.en.md

    - Allows filtering to display the accumulated return in R$ and % of a stock on a specific day, regardless of whether a transaction occurred that period.
    - **Status**: Implemented ✅

-4. **Stock Price Update**:
+4. **Stock price update through external API query**:
-   - When analyzing returns up to a specific end date, if the stock price is not in the database, the information is fetched from the Brapi API.
-Stocks that do not have information in the Brapi API are disregarded from the portfolio summary.
+   - When analyzing returns up to a specific end date, if the stock price is not available in the database, the information is retrieved from the Brapi API.
+Stocks without available data in the Brapi API are excluded from the portfolio summary.
-   - **Status**: Partially implemented (Currently updating the last three months to avoid requests; improvements will be made by checking the last saved intrument quote date in the database for a given stock).
+   - **Status**: Implemented ✅ (Currently updating the last three months to reduce requests; improvements will be made to check the last saved stock price date in the database for a given stock).

+5. **Endpoint for paginated retrieval of transaction history**:
+   - Implements pagination in the transaction history response, enabling more efficient and scalable queries.
+   - **Status**: Implemented ✅

-5. **Return Graphs**:
+6. **Return Graphs**:
    - Displays graphs that facilitate the visualization of accumulated returns, both by stock and by the total portfolio.
    - **Status**: Will be implemented in the future ⏳